digital-asset/daml/docs/source/json-api/production-setup.rst

 Finally we recommend using orchestration systems or load balancers which monitor the health of the service and perform subsequent operations to ensure availability.
 These systems can use the `healthcheck endpoints <https://docs.daml.com/json-api/index.html#healthcheck-endpoints>`__ provided by the *HTTP JSON API* server.
-This can also be tied into supporting arbitrary autoscaling implementation to ensure minimum number of *HTTP JSON API* servers on failures.
+This can also be tied into supporting an arbitrary autoscaling implementation in order to ensure a minimum number of *HTTP JSON API* servers on failures.

 Set up the HTTP JSON API Service to work with Highly Available Participants
 ---------------------------------------------------------------------------

-In case the participant node itself is configured to be highly available, depending on the setup you might want to choose different approaches to connect to the participant nodes.
+In case the participant node itself is configured to be highly available, depending on the setup you may want to choose different approaches to connect to the participant nodes.
 In most setups, including those based on Canton, you'll likely have an active participant node whose role can be taken over by a passive node in case the currently active one drops.
-Just as for the *HTTP JSON API* itself, you can use orchestration systems or load balancers to monitor the status of the participant nodes and have those point your (possibly highly available) *HTTP JSON API* nodes to the active participant node.
+Just as for the *HTTP JSON API* itself, you can use orchestration systems or load balancers to monitor the status of the participant nodes and have those point your (possibly highly-available) *HTTP JSON API* nodes to the active participant node.

-To learn how Canton can be run with high availability and how to monitor it refer to the :ref:`Canton documentation <ha_arch>`.
+To learn how Canton can be run with high availability, and how to monitor it, refer to the :ref:`Canton documentation <ha_arch>`.

 Logging
 *******

-*HTTP JSON API* server uses the industry-standard Logback for logging.
-You can read more about that in the `Logback documentation <http://logback.qos.ch/>`__.
+The *HTTP JSON API* server uses the industry-standard Logback for logging.
+You can read more about it in the `Logback documentation <http://logback.qos.ch/>`__.

 The logging infrastructure leverages structured logging as implemented by the `Logstash Logback Encoder <https://github.com/logstash/logstash-logback-encoder/blob/logstash-logback-encoder-6.3/README.md>`__.

 Logged events should carry information about the request being served by the *HTTP JSON API* server.
-This includes the details of the commands being submitted, the endpoints being hit and response received highlighting details of failures if any.
+This includes the details of the commands being submitted, the endpoints being hit, and the response received – highlighting details of failures if any.
 When using a traditional logging target (e.g. standard output or rotating files) this information will be part of the log description.
-Using a logging target compatible with the Logstash Logback Encoder allows to have rich logs with structured information about the event being logged.
+Using a logging target compatible with the Logstash Logback Encoder allows one to have rich logs that come with structured information about the event being logged.

 The default log encoder used is the plaintext one for traditional logging targets.